rbleattler/mdop-docs/mdop/app-v/appv-view-and-configure-applications-and-default-virtual-application-extensions-with-the-management-console.md

 ---
-title: How to View and Configure Applications and Default Virtual Application Extensions by Using the Management Console (Windows 10/11)
+title: How to view and configure applications and default virtual application extensions by using the management console
-description: How to View and Configure Applications and Default Virtual Application Extensions by Using the Management Console
+description: Use the following procedure to view and configure default package extensions.
 author: aczechowski
 ms.date: 04/19/2017
 ---

-# How to View and Configure Applications and Default Virtual Application Extensions by Using the Management Console (Windows 10/11)
+# How to view and configure applications and default virtual application extensions by using the management console

 [!INCLUDE [Applies to Windows client versions](../includes/applies-to-windows-client-versions.md)]

 Use the following procedure to view and configure default package extensions.

-**To view and configure default virtual application extensions**
+## To view and configure default virtual application extensions

 1. To view the package that you want to configure, open the App-V Management Console.
 Select the package that you want to configure, right-click the package name and select **edit default configuration**.